27 Daily Advent Devotionals

 |Phaedra Taylor, "Annunciation" (Watercolor, 4'X2', 2005)|

-The beginning of the church year, marked by the first Sunday of Advent, is two days away.
+The beginning of the church year, marked by the first Sunday of Advent, arrives again.

-Oft nicknamed a "Little Lent," because of its invitation to feast and to repent as a way to prepare for Christmastide, Advent is a season in which we meditate on the coming of God in Christ by his Spirit.
+Oft-nicknamed a "Little Lent," because of its invitation to repent as a way to prepare for Christmastide, the time of feasting, Advent is a season in which we meditate on the coming of God in Christ by his Spirit.
 From the Latin "adventus," which is the Latin translation of the Greek word "parousia," a word frequently used to refer to the Second Coming of Christ, Advent asks:

 "How does the original coming of God to earth and the future, eschatological coming of God inform our experience of God's coming here and now?"

 "What does it mean to commemorate and celebrate God's coming when he so often does not, in fact, come?"

 Instead of seeing God's coming as a distant idea, fossilized in the past or far-flung in a seemingly perpetually receding future, both First Coming and Second Coming re-orient our sense of God's coming in our own day and time.
 If we're honest with ourself, this fact might actually terrify us, as it often did the protagonists of Luke 1 and 2.
 If the triune God wants to come into my life today, what does that mean?
 What does that look like?
 How does my life need to change in light of that fact?